jamesjg/FoodSAM/README.md

 [UNIDET-Unified_learned_OCIM_RS200_6x+2x](https://github.com/xingyizhou/UniDet/tree/master)

-for UNIDET and FoodSeg103, you also need download the related configs.
+for UNIDET and FoodSeg103, you also need to download the related configs.

 Then,  you can run the model for semantic segmentation in a few command lines, the panoramic and instance segmentation in FoodSAM/panoramic.py is similar
 ```